availproject/avail/README.md

 	$> find . -name \*.profraw -type f -exec rm -f {} +

 Open `index.html` from `./target/debug/coverage/` folder to review coverage data.
 Since WASM build is not possible yet, SKIP_WASM_BUILD is required when running tests.

+## Runtime upgrades

+Substrate development framework supports forkless upgrades of the runtime.
+Update is triggered when `spec_version` field of `RuntimeVersion` in `runtimeime/src/lib.rs` is incremented.

+### Build and optimize WASM runtime

+Use [srtool cli](https://github.com/chevdor/srtool-cli) to compile WASM runtime:

+	$> srtool build -r runtime/ --package da-runtime

+WASM runtime is already optimized by `srtool` with `wasm-opt` from [Binaryen](https://github.com/WebAssembly/binaryen).
+If needed, WASM runtime can be further optimized by using:

+	$> wasm-opt -Oz -o ./da_runtime.compact.wasm \
+		./runtime/target/srtool/release/wbuild/da-runtime/da_runtime.compact.wasm

+### Upgrade process

+For development purposes use sudo calls to upload new runtime.
+Since we have block size and transaction weight limits, upgrade is a three step process:

+1. Use `sudo/sudoCall` to invoke `dataAvailability/submit_block_length_proposal` with increased block limits
+2. Use `sudo/sudoUncheckedWeight(call, weight)` with 0 weight to invoke `system/set_code` and upload `da_runtime.compact.wasm`
+3. Use `sudo/sudoCall` to invoke `dataAvailability/submit_block_length_proposal` and revert block limits to initial setting

+### Verify upgrade

+To check if runtime is upgraded, query `system/version:SpVersionRuntimeVersion` constant.
+This should return latest version values.